Skip to main content Skip to main menu

 Greg Day

-Greg Day is an Assistant Professor of Legal Studies at the Terry College of Business and holds a courtesy appointment in the School of Law.
-He is also a Visiting Fellow at Yale Law School's Information Society Project.
+Greg Day is an Associate Professor of Legal Studies at the Terry College of Business and holds a courtesy appointment in the School of Law.
+He is also an Affiliated Fellow at Yale Law School’s Information Society Project as well as the University of North Carolina’s Center for Information, Technology, and Public Life.
 His research has primarily focused on the intersection of competition, technology, innovation, and privacy as well as the disparate impact of anticompetitive conduct.
-One can find his scholarship in journals such as the Cornell Law ReviewMichigan Law ReviewMinnesota Law Review, and American Business Law Journal.
+His scholarship can be found in the Cornell Law ReviewMichigan Law Review, Washington University Law Review, Minnesota Law Review, American Business Law Journal, and others.
 He is also internationally recognized for his knowledge of the art market and the laws governing it.

-Greg has won awards such as the 2022 Distinguished Early Career Faculty Award from Academy of Legal Studies in Business, Holmes-Cardozo Award, and Jerry S. Cohen Memorial Fund Antitrust Writing Award for his work in the category of antitrust and privacy.
+Greg has won awards such as the Distinguished Early Career Faculty Award from Academy of Legal Studies in Business, Holmes-Cardozo Award, and Jerry S. Cohen Memorial Fund Antitrust Writing Award for his work in the category of antitrust and privacy.
 He is also the current President of the Southeastern Academy of Legal Studies in Business.

-• J.D., University of North Carolina School of Law, 2013
+• JD, Law, University of North Carolina School of Law, 2013

-• Ph.D., M.A., Political Science, University of Mississippi, 2010
+• PhD, MA, Political Science, University of Mississippi, 2010

-• B.A., Social and Global Studies, Antioch College, 2003
+• BA, Social and Global Studies, Antioch College, 2003

-Awards, Honors and Recognitions:
+Awards, Honors, and Recognition

 • 2022 ALSB Distinguished Early Career Faculty Award